 Here is a list of aspects typically associated with PLA+:

-License: The text of "PLA vs PLA+ (PLA Plus) Filament: Know the Differences" by All3DP is licensed under a Creative Commons Attribution 4.0 International License.
+License: The text of "PLA vs PLA+/Plus Filament: The Differences" by All3DP is licensed under a Creative Commons Attribution 4.0 International License.

 You can’t subscribe to updates from All3DP.
 Learn more…